You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 Here is Senator Schumer.

-He was on the PBS News hour with Jim O'Lara last night, Gwyn Eiffel doing the honors.
+He was on the PBS News Hour with Jim O'Hara last night.

-She said, What about uh what about that, Senator Schumer?
+She said, What about that, Senator Schumer?

-She then went to Senator Specter, and according to him, said yes, she does support those cases.
+She then went to Senator Specter and, according to him, said, Yes, she does support those cases.

-And Senator Specter's a darn good lawyer.
+And Senator Specter is a darn good lawyer.

 I don't think he did misinterpret it, although I wasn't there.

-It is it is becoming a spectral spectacle.
+It is becoming a spectacle.

 I told you it was going to become one, and we've only just seen the bare first light of it.